 The Real World War II Thriller

 If I was to start reading this book without any sort of knowledge on the topic, I would probably assume, for a little while at least, I was reading a work of fiction, and I mean this in the most complimentary way possible.
 It’s an entire challenge in and of itself to recount historical events in a way which can capture the audience’s attention and retain it for the entire duration, and Loftis overcame it by essentially approaching this biography as if it was a novel, at least in terms of structure and narration.
 Rather than presenting facts and events in a dry fashion one after the other, he uses his wordsmithing capabilities to their fullest extent to give anything he discusses a tangible impact.
 We feel Odette’s anxiety, excitement, adrenaline, fear, sadness and strength as her journey from simple mother to keystone spy to national heroine is described both very accurately and vividly.

 To some extent, it was probably easier to give Odette Sansom’s life a novelized quality than it would have been for most other people.
-Her biography does indeed sound like something taken straight out of an old spy movie, and in my opinion this stands as a huge reason as to why this book is so appealing.
+Her biography does indeed sound like something taken straight out of an old spy movie, and in my opinion this stands as a huge reason as to why Code Name: Lise is so appealing.
 All the events presented here are purely factual and can be confirmed through external sources, and as the reader it gave me the impression I was peering through a window into the impossible, a realm where life exceeds the expectations of fantasy.
 If we are to look at this book solely from an entertainment perspective, I can only assert it provides it in droves as an extraordinary life meets the author’s exceptional writing prowess.

 The War Machine Under a Microscope